Skip to content

 MINDROOM_NAMESPACE Installation namespace for Matrix identity isolation (4–32 lowercase alphanumeric chars) (none)

-MINDROOM_PORT Port used by Google OAuth callback URL construction and deployment tooling.
-Does not change the API server bind port — use mindroom run --api-port for that 8765
+MINDROOM_PORT Port used by Google OAuth callback URL construction and deployment tooling; it does not change the API server bind port, which uses mindroom run --api-port.
+8765

 MINDROOM_API_KEY API key for authenticating dashboard/API requests (mindroom config init auto-generates one; unset = open access) (none)